-The Hampshire College department of campus safety and security provides services and protection to all members of the College community, including its visitors and guests, 24 hours a day, 7 days a week.
+The Hampshire College department of campus safety and security provides services and protection to all members of the College community, including its visitors and guests.

 The department maintains working relationships with the College and the Amherst and Hadley police departments, the Massachusetts State Police, and the Northwestern District Attorney's office.

 The department's officers are trained professionals.
 Each officer is certified yearly in cardiopulmonary resuscitation and First Responder.
 Each also attends a training session on civil rights and diversity, and several officers have been certified by the state as sexual assault investigators.

 The department of campus safety and security is responsible for protecting people and property on the Hampshire College campus.
 The department should be alerted to any situation that threatens a safe academic and social environment.

 The new campus safety and security department was created after a yearlong assessment of the security needs of our campus and instituted on January 1, 2019.
 The new department practices a model commonly known as community policing, aka community-oriented policing, a strategy that focuses on fostering personal relationships and working closely with everyone on campus as partners in safety and security.